cerner/fhir.cerner.com/README.md

     - example: An example of how the field should be populated.
 The generated examples will be enclosed in &lt;pre&gt; tags to preserve formatting.
     - note: Additional implementation notes.
     - children: A list of nested fields.
 Each nested field item has the same structure as this `fields` list.
     - url: Overrides the `field_name_base_url` generated URL if defined.
+    - binding: A list terminology bindings supported for the field.
+      - description: Describes the purpose / intent of the binding.
+      - terminology: The list of terminologies supported by the field
+        - display: The terminology's display value.
+        - notes: Additional notes about the binding implementation.
+        - system: The actual system URI from which values may be returned.
+        - values: A list of individually supported values from the system.

 Standard YAML formatting rules apply

 ##### Action